 Here are some simple steps you can take to make sure you are on the right track — or at least identify what changes you might need to make — in order to ensure that you are adequately prepared for retirement.

 Though it might be intimidating at first, there are some things you can do now to get a rough estimate of what you will need in retirement — even if there are still some unknowns.

 1. Take a look at your budget.

 This step is possibly the most tedious, but if you get through this step, the others will be a breeze!

 If you already have a budget, this part will be much easier, since you’ll be basing your future spending on your current spending.
 But if you don’t yet have a budget, take your current expenses from the last month and record them, either on paper or an Excel spreadsheet.

-The great thing is, some expenses, such as a mortgage or other debts such as student loans, should disappear by the time retirement hits.
-(If you really want to maximize your retirement savings, check out this guide to pay off your debts as quickly as possible — then use the money you were using to pay debt and save it for retirement!)
+The great thing is, some expenses, such as a mortgage or other debts like student loans, should disappear by the time retirement hits.
+(If you really want to maximize your retirement savings, check out this guide to pay off your debts as quickly as possible — then take the money you were using to pay debt and put it directly into your saving for retirement!).

 2. Figure out how much you’ll spend in retirement.

 In another column on the spreadsheet, write down what you think your budget will be in retirement, minus paid off debts.
-But — be realistic — there may be fun items you’d like to create a budget for, such as travel, golf, eating out, or ballroom dance lessons.
-Once you’ve added these expenses and your monthly bills, you’ll have an estimate you can use to plan out what you’ll need in retirement.
+But be realistic — there may be fun items you’d like to create a budget for, such as travel, golf, eating out, or ballroom dance lessons.
+Once you’ve added up these expenses along with your monthly bills, you’ll have an estimate you can use to plan out what you’ll need in retirement.